Statistical Age-of-Information Optimization for Status Update over Multi-State Fading Channels: Statistical AoI Minimization for Status Update over Multi-State Fading Channels

 \section{Statistical AoI Minimization for Status Update over Multi-State Fading Channels}

-To evaluate the freshness of the information in the status update systems, the average peak AoI, as an effective metric to capture the core characteristics of age process, was proposed in \cite{costa_age_2016}.
-Specifically, the average peak AoI, denoted by $\overline{\Delta}_{\rm p}$, for $A(t)$ is defined as follows:

-However, the average statistics cannot describe the tail characteristics of AoI's distribution.
-Even when the average AoI or average peak AoI is minimized, there might still exist some arrival packets that would be out of date and cause damaging effect for status monitoring, management and control systems.
-Moment generating function (MGF) can be used to analyze the uncertainty of age process and describe the tail characteristics of AoI.
-To achieve the efficient management and control over the tail probability of peak AoI, the concept of statistical AoI was developed~\cite{zhang_statistical_2021}, the mathematical definition of which is as follows.
+In order to assess the timeliness of information in status update systems, a measure known as the average peak AoI was introduced~\cite{costa_age_2016}.
+This metric is effective at capturing the fundamental features of the aging process.
+Nevertheless, the average statistics are inadequate for capturing the extreme features of the distribution of AoI.
+Even if the average AoI or average peak AoI is minimized, there remains the possibility of certain incoming packets becoming outdated, leading to detrimental effects on systems involved in status monitoring, management, and control.
+In order to assess the uncertainty in the age process and depict the tail attributes of AoI, the employment of moment generating function (MGF) is advantageous.
+Furthermore, to effectively govern and control the tail probability of peak AoI, the concept of statistical AoI has been devised~\cite{zhang_statistical_2021}, which is mathematically defined as follows.

 For a general AoI process $A(t)$, the statistical AoI, denoted by $\Delta_{\rm sta}(\theta)$, is defined as